UX Researcher & Human Factors Data Engineer

 the edge of perception

 I am a UX Researcher and Human Factors Data Engineer at Magic Leap, conducting human-centered research across rapid prototyping and hardware development environments for AR/XR head-mounted display systems.
-I work across Android XR and Magic Leap reference prototypes — currently driving a cross-organizational project with a partner company on glasses frame deflection and head phenotype development.
+I work across AR/XR platforms and Magic Leap reference prototypes, and collaborate with a partner company on cross-organizational research.

 My work bridges behavioral UX research and physical human factors — contributing across study design, user interviews, data analysis, and synthesis as part of the research team, while owning scan analysis from capture through reporting.
 Across 2,000+ human subjects, 600+ scan alignments, and multiple device generations, I've developed new methods adopted across the research team and co-authored published research on nose shape and HMD design, with a second paper in progress.
 BBA from Florida Atlantic University.
 Certified in GCP for Human Subject Research.